tldr-pages/tldr/pages/linux/print.md

 # print

-> An alias to a run-mailcap's action print
+> An alias to a run-mailcap's action print.
 > Originally run-mailcap is used to process mime-type/file.

 - Print action can be used to print any file on default run-mailcap tool: